digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/apis.rst

 TLS Encryption
 ^^^^^^^^^^^^^^
-As with the admin-api, network traffic can (and should) be encrypted using TLS.
-This is particularly crucial for the Public API.
+As with the admin API, network traffic can (and should) be encrypted using TLS.
+This is particularly crucial for the public API.

-An example configuration section which enables TLS encryption and server-side TLS authentication is given by
+An example configuration section which enables TLS encryption and server-side TLS authentication is given by:

 .. literalinclude:: /canton/includes/mirrored/enterprise/integration-testing/src/main/resources/include/domain2.conf
    :start-after: architecture-handbook-entry-begin: DomainPublicApi